earlephilhower/arduino-pico/docs/freertos.rst

 FreeRTOS SMP
 ============

-**NOTE:** FreeRTOS is not yet supported on the RP2350.
-PRs gladly accepted!

 The SMP (multicore) port of FreeRTOS is included with the core.
 This allows complex task operations and real preemptive multithreading in your sketches.
 While the ``setup1`` and ``loop1`` way of multitasking is simplest for most folks, FreeRTOS